OoriData/OgbujiPT/README.md

 > I hope this message finds you well on your special day!
 I wanted to take a moment to wish you a very happy birthday and express how much your contributions have meant to our team.
 Your dedication, hard work, and exceptional talent have been an inspiration to us all.
 > On this occasion, I want you to know that you are appreciated and valued beyond measure.
 May your day be filled with joy and laughter.

-Here's an example using a model loaded in memory using ctransformers, a LLaMMa-based model (so ultimately via llama.cpp).
+Here's an example using a model loaded in memory using ctransformers.

 ```py
 from ctransformers import AutoModelForCausalLM